 Anyone who has worked in a sensitive compartmented information facility should be familiar with this type of job.
 It's often a technical role, and in a current position open with Northrop Grumman, requirements include knowledge of cybersecurity and even knowledge of geospatial visualization systems.

 Security clearance requirement: TS/SCI (active TS with the ability to obtain TS/SCI).

 Program Security Lead

-This position, like the Operations Analyst, deals with cybersecurity, but also handles security clearances.
-For this current listing with CSRA, the individual would give security training, clear personnel, handle briefing/debriefings, investigate security incidents, and more.
+This position, like the operations analyst, deals with cybersecurity, but also handles security clearances.
+The individual would give security training, clear personnel, handle briefing/debriefings, investigate security incidents and more.
 If you worked as an SSO, this job might be for you.

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.